JeeErn/Decentralised_Prediction_Market/README.md

 1. The sum of prices in the pending prices is less than 1 Ether
 2. Only 1 option has been voted for in the pending options

-In the first case, all votes will remain stuck in pending state until a higher priced vote is made for 1 or more of the options, making the sum of prices go above of equal 1 Ether.
+In the first case, all votes will remain stuck in pending state until a higher priced vote is made for 1 or more of the options, making the sum of prices go above of or equal to 1 Ether.

 In the second case, the pending vote will have to await for more votes to be cast for other options in order to make up a valid trade and be processed by the market.